-A lactation consult is planned for all inpatients, but Richardson said outpatient and follow-up care is an important part of being a lactation consultant.
+A lactation consult is often planned for all inpatients, but Richardson said outpatient and follow-up care is an important part of being a lactation consultant.
 Services are provided at no charge to inpatients.
 Contact your Birth Center location to find out their inpatient and outpatient offerings.

-“We can be consulted to provide care in any unit – pediatrics, PICU – or a maternal consult if mom is having surgery and currently breastfeeding,” she said.
+“We can be consulted to provide care in any unit – pediatrics, PICU – or a maternal consult if mom is having surgery and currently breastfeeding,” Richardson said about Marshfield Medical Center.
 “After discharge, patients from rural areas can call for further assistance over the phone as resources may be limited in their area.”

 Extending service to pediatrics

-For families following up at Marshfield Children’s, lactation consultants are scheduled to see new families at the first clinic visit after hospital discharge.
+For families following up at Marshfield Children’s in Marshfield, lactation consultants are scheduled to see new families at the first clinic visit after hospital discharge.

-This service is an extension of the lactation care received in the hospital.
+This service is an extension of the lactation care received in the Marshfield Medical Center (hospital).
 Oftentimes, mothers feel supported while in the hospital with their baby.
 After discharge home, support seems less available.
 This appointment helps reassure new families and allows plenty of time for questions.
 If problems occur, the lactation consultant can work with you one-on-one to help meet your feeding goals.
 For more information on this service, please call Marshfield Medical Center’s Lactation Services at 715-389-3903.